rodekruis/helpful-information/README.md

 ### Updating dependencies

-Most (development-)dependencies in this repository are monitored by the GitHub [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) service, too keep them up-to-date.
+Most (development-)dependencies in this repository are monitored by the GitHub [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) service, to keep them up-to-date.
 Unfortunately most individual dependencies are 'linked' to related dependencies that need to stay 'in sync'.

 To update all Angular and ESLint related dependencies, run: